WoozyMasta/h2o/README.md

 * Parse a manpage or a help text to extract command-line options
 * Generate shell completion scripts (fish/zsh/bash) from the parsed information
-* [In progress] VS Code extension for shell scripting

 ## How to use